-We are an independent, member-supported Louisville-based nonprofit that has been protecting, advocating for, and educating about the Ohio River and its lands for 66 years.
-The river connects us all.
+We are an independent, member-supported Louisville-based nonprofit that has been protecting, advocating for, and educating about the Ohio River and its natural and cultural treasures for 66 years.

 - Where we work: A River Fields Map